It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 There is also a large credit union sector in Paraguay, which is self-regulated and does not fall under the purview of the Central Bank.
 Credit unions could hold as much as one-third of total financial system assets, but their assets are not included in Central Bank data.

 Paraguay has a high percentage of unbanked citizens.
 Seven out of 10 adults do not have bank accounts.
 Many Paraguayans use alternative methods to save and transfer money.
-In recent years, the use of e-wallets has grown considerably to fill this void. .
-According to the Central Bank of Paraguay, the total transactions increased by 51.2 percent, from USD 374 million in January-September 2019 to USD 565 million in January-September 2020.
-The number of quarterly transactions also increased considerably from 4.9 million in April-June 2019 to 8.5 million in July-September 2020.
-E-wallet providers noted this increase was the result of the COVID-19 subsidies transferred to the e-wallet of beneficiaries outside of the formal banking sector.
+In recent years, the use of e-wallets has grown considerably to fill this void.
+According to the Central Bank of Paraguay, the total transactions increased 70 percent, from USD 1.1 million in 2020 to USD 1.9 million in 2021.
+Although active e-wallet accounts increased from 1.6 million in 2019 to 3.1 million in December 2020, BCP reports show active e-wallet accounts decreased to 2.4 million in December 2021.
+This reduction can be attributed to a decrease in COVID-19 subsidies transferred to the e-wallet of beneficiaries outside of the formal banking sector.
 In response to this growth, the Central Bank published regulations on e-wallets in February 2020 to expand “know your customer” (KYC) and other requirements to match those of traditional bank operations.

 Foreign Exchange Controls

-There are no controls on foreign exchange transactions, apart from bank reporting requirements for transactions in excess of $10,000.
+There are no controls on foreign exchange transactions, apart from bank reporting requirements for transactions more than $10,000.
 Importers and exporters can buy and sell foreign exchange freely at commercial banks, finance companies, or exchange houses at the going market rate.

 US Banks & Local Correspondent Banks